-I’m currently editing my middle-grade, post-apocalyptic, fantasy / horror novel The Last Scarecrow.
+I’m currently seeking agency representation for my middle-grade, post-apocalyptic, fantasy / horror novel The Last Scarecrow.

 When the human race faces extinction…